prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 pbjs.setConfig({ enableSendAllBids: true })
 {% endhighlight %}

-Set the order in which bidders are called to "random":
+Set the order in which bidders are called:

 {% highlight js %}
-pbjs.setConfig({ bidderSequence: "random" })
+pbjs.setConfig({ bidderSequence: "fixed" })   /* default is "random" as of 0.27.0 */
 {% endhighlight %}

 Set the publisher's domain where Prebid is running, for cross-domain iFrame communication: